mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 36:52

 [The] important point is, that we have to create a good time and occasion, good conditions, as best as we can.
-If you create good time and occasion, and good conditions, ... immediately, some of the karmas in the past which are called good appear in the present.
+If you create good time and occasion, and good conditions, ... immediately some of the karmas in the past which are called good appear in the present.
 And, if you have done [it], immediately that will be a seed of the karma which will appear in the future.
 So, you can always sew a good seed, because of good conditions and good time and occasions you create, day after day.
 And then, evil karmas don't have a chance to appear.
 But evil karmas [are] always here, very quiet.
 And if you do always good karma, creating good karmas ... then the evil karmas will disappear of themselves.
 They lose the chance to appear.

 What is good?
 What is a good time and occasion, and what is a good condition?
 That is a point.
 This "good" is not the "good" opposed to "evil".
 [This] good is *super-good*.
 The supreme good; beyond good or bad, right and wrong.
 Such a good seed should be stored, right now, right here, from day to day.
 At that time, that good seed is planted in your blood, and creates new life.

 ##### 39:28

-We call [it] fukutoku [suru?].
-Fukutoku means merit and virtue. ([Fukutoku 福徳 - equivalent to Sanskrit Punya?](https://www.nichirenlibrary.org/en/dic/Content/P/131)) [Suru?] (累積?) means to accumulate.
+We call [this] fukutoku[asuru?].
+Fukutoku means merit and virtue.
+(Fukutoku 福徳 – equivalent to Sanskrit [Punya](https://www.nichirenlibrary.org/en/dic/Content/P/131)?)
+[Suru?] (累積?) means to accumulate.
 So, to accumulate merit and virtue.
 That means, sew a good seed.
 Completely, that good seed originates from intrinsic value of pure human activities, very pure human activities.
 That is fukutoku, merit and virtue.
-Fukutoku [suru?], we say.
+Fukutoku[asuru?], we say.

 ##### 40:43

 But let me say about this: we don't understand.
 Still we don't understand, because, well, why is it that dullness and distraction drop off from the first if you accumulate merit and virtue?

 In order to understand this point, first of all, we have to see practice for long range, life after life.
 Not only seeing your life ... in this life, in this world; you have to see your whole life, life after life.
 Maybe next life, [or] the life after next life.
 Anyway, life is continually going on, because we created karma in the past, and also, we are creating new karma now.
 And then, as long as we are creating new karma from moment to moment, it means future will exist.
 So, you can get the chance to be born in the next life.
-That is [the] meaning or sense of [theory?] of karma.
+That is [the] meaning or sense of [the theory?] of karma.
 So as long as we have karma in the past and we are creating karma in this life, we have to have [a] future.
 So life is going on, constantly.

 ##### 42: 44

 So, [the] point is, that we sew a good seed.
 We sew a good time and occasion, and good conditions.
 At that time – well, according to my talk yesterday, when good time and occasion are ripe, when good conditions are arranged, finally there is something left: that is total personality.
-Don't you think so?
 Do you remember?
 That's why all we have to do is, arrange.
 Arrange, number one, environment.
 Second, the sensory world.
 Arrange in many ways, with careful consideration for the movement system; that is body, hands, feet, tongue.
 All movement system, we have to arrange.
 And then, finally, sit down in the proper way ... immobile.
 Immobile state.
 At that time, very naturally, body can be kept [in] equilibrium.
 And fourth, regulation [of] breath.
 If you regulate the breath, very naturally, regulation of the breath influences so much: the system of your hormones, and blood circulation, and also your nerve system, and internal organs; it influences very much.
 And also finally, regulating mind.
 That means, no design of having a reward, becoming Buddha; just do it.
 Just do it.
-Because, the mind has certain sticky[ness] ... which is called attachment.
+Because, the mind has a certain sticky[ness] ... which is called attachment.
 If you attach [to] it, immediately there is a string between zazen and you.
 You cannot cut [it]; you cannot see the zazen clearly.
 So immediately there is, that is a type of ...

 *[tape change]*

 ... through regulation of body, and regulation of breath.
 That is what is called samadhi, perfect samadhi.
-Often at that time, there is no chance to insert design of becoming buddha or having rewards.
+Often at that time, there is no chance to insert design of becoming Buddha or having rewards.
 So, [it is] very pure.
 There is something left, which is called intrinsic value of pure human activity.
 Just do.
 That is total personality.
 Psychologically speaking, that is total personality.

 ##### 47:10